ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ![Editing a template](./../images/tutorials/tutPlatformer_09.png)

 ::: tip
-Template are used to create specific identical copies.
+Templates are used to create specific identical copies.
 We fill our levels (a.k.a. rooms) with copies, and they are the things that interact with each other on the screen, but each copy was created from a certain template.
 :::

 Create additional templates in the same way (all the rock textures):